 - Phone: (352) 873-7387

 - HSMC intakes animals based on staff evaluations and does intake by appointment.

-- HSMC is a private, non-profit organization.
+- HSMC is a private, non-profit organization funded by donations.

 - HSMC is a no-kill shelter facility.